Milbes/milbes.github.io./README.md

 # MSA CSUSB
-Website for Muslim Student Association at CSUSB
+Website for MSA at CSUSB